chrishargreaves/FOCAL/README.md

 # FOCAL (Forensic Ontologies Catalogued and Linked)

-This webapp aggregates several digital forensic ontologies for ease of use, searching and comparison.
+This **prototype** webapp aggregates several digital forensic ontologies for ease of review, searching, and comparison.

 # Credits and Disclaimer